voorhoede/heads-up/README.md

     store/
     views/
     App.vue
+    index.html
     index.js
     router.js
 ```

+The `manifest.json` registers our extension and bootstraps our Devtools (`src/devtools/devtools.(html|js)`), which in turn creates a Devtools panel with Heads Up (`src/heads-up/index.(html|js)`), which starts our Heads Up app (`src/heads-up/App.vue`).

 The Heads Up app receives its data from the Devtools via messages (in `src/heads-up/index.js`).
 Devtools injects a content script (`src/devools/content.js`) into the scope of the web page.
-Our content script is responsible for extracting the data we need in our app.
+That content script is responsible for extracting the data we need in our app.
 Because our Heads Up app and our content script can't communicate directly, a background script (`src/devtools/background.js`) proxies our messages between the two.

 ### Workflow